ange918/cmf/replit.md

 Professional website for COMATRA FISH MARINE, a sustainable fishing and aquaculture company operating in West Africa (Benin, Togo, Ivory Coast) with headquarters in France.
 Built with React, TypeScript, and Vite.

 ## Recent Changes
+- **December 03, 2025**: Navigation and UX improvements
+  - Added "En savoir plus" button in About section on homepage linking to About page
+  - Added ScrollToTop component for automatic scroll to top on page navigation
+  - Fixed FAQ accordion - questions now stay visible when clicked
+  - Improved FAQ transitions and styling

 - **December 01, 2025**: Visual and structural enhancements
   - Added logo image in header (replacing text-based branding)
   - Enhanced Footer with Boxicons and France HQ info with West African sub-departments